Medes

-Although they are generally recognized as having an important place in the history of the ancient Near East, the Medes have left no written source to reconstruct their history, which is known only from foreign sources such as the Assyrians, Babylonians, Armenians and Greeks, as well as a few Iranian archaeological sites, which are believed to have been occupied by Medes.
-The accounts relating to the Medes reported by Herodotus have left the image of a powerful people, who would have formed an empire at the beginning of the 7th century BC that lasted until the 550s BC, played a determining role in the fall of the Assyrian Empire and competed with the powerful kingdoms of Lydia and Babylonia.
-However, a recent reassessment of contemporary sources from the Mede period has altered scholars' perceptions of the Median state.
-The state remains difficult to perceive in the documentation, which leaves many doubts about it, some specialists even suggesting that there never was a powerful Median kingdom.
-In any case, it appears that after the fall of the last Median king against Cyrus the Great of the Persian Empire, Media became an important province and was prized by the empires which successively dominated it (Achaemenids, Seleucids, Parthians and Sasanids).
+Although widely recognized as playing an important role in the history of the ancient Near East, the Medes left no written records to reconstruct their history.
+Knowledge of the Medes comes only from foreign sources such as the Assyrians, Babylonians, Armenians and Greeks, as well as a few Iranian archaeological sites, which are believed to have been occupied by Medes.
+The accounts related to the Medes reported by Herodotus convey the image of a powerful people, who would have formed an empire at the beginning of the 7th century BC that lasted until the 550s BC, played a pivotal role in the fall of the Assyrian Empire, and competed with the powerful kingdoms of Lydia and Babylonia.

-Tribes

-According to the Histories of Herodotus, there were six Median tribes:

-The six Median tribes resided in Media proper, the triangular area between Rhagae, Aspadana and Ecbatana.
-In present-day Iran, that is the area between Tehran, Isfahan and Hamadan, respectively.
-Of the Median tribes, the Magi resided in Rhagae, modern Tehran.
-They were of a sacred caste which ministered to the spiritual needs of the Medes.
-The Paretaceni tribe resided in and around Aspadana, modern Isfahan, the Arizanti lived in and around Kashan (Isfahan Province), and the Busae tribe lived in and around the future Median capital of Ecbatana, near modern Hamadan.
-The Struchates and the Budii lived in villages in the Median triangle.
+The state remains difficult to perceive in the documentation, which leaves many doubts about its extent.
+A recent reassessment of contemporary sources from the Median period has altered scholars' perceptions of the Median state, with some specialists even suggesting that there never was a powerful Median kingdom.
+In any case, it appears that after the fall of the last Median king against the Persian king Cyrus the Great, Media became an important province and was prized by the empires which successively dominated it (Achaemenids, Seleucids, Parthians and Sasanids).